-KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY
+KEEP THIS PORTION FOR YOUR RECORDS

-THIS PROX Y CARD IS VALID ONL LY WHEN SIGNED AND DATED.
-The Board of Directors recommends you the following: ou vote FOR Election of Directors Fe or Agains t Abstain 1A David J. Butters (0 0 The Board of Directors recommends you vote FOR 1B Bernard J. Duroc-Danner C 0 0 proposals 2, 3 and 4: For Against Abstain 1C John D. Gass (0 0 To ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for the financial year ending December 31, 2014, to hold office until the close 0 0 0 1D Francis S. Kalman C 0 0 of the 2015 Annual General Meeting, and to authorize the board of directors of the Company, acting through the Audit 1E William E. Macaulay (0 0 Committee, to determine the auditors' remuneration.
-1F Robert K. Moses, Jr. (0 0 To adopt an advisory resolution approving the compensation of the named executive officers.
-0 0 0 1G Guillermo Ortiz C 0 0 To authorize holding the 2015 Annual General Meeting at a location outside of Ireland as required under Irish law.
-0 0 0 1H Sir Emyr Jones Parry C 0 0 NOTE: The foregoing items, including the votes required in 1I Robert A. Rayne C 0 0 respect of each, are more fully described (and the full text of each proposal is set out) in the accompanying proxy statement. administrator, or other fiduciary, please give full title as such.
-Joint ow orate or partnership name by authorized officer. ners sh ould each l Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+The Board of Directors recommends you vote FOR the following: 1.
+Election of Directors For Against Abstain ∎ 1A David J. Butters 0 0 0 The Board of Directors recommends you vote FOR 1B Bernard J. Duroc-Danner 0 0 0 proposals 2, 3 and 4: For Against Abstain 1C John D. Gass 0 0 0 To ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for the financial year ending December 31, 2014, to hold office until the close 0 0 0 1D Francis S. Kalman 0 0 0 of the 2015 Annual General Meeting, and to authorize the board of directors of the Company, acting through the Audit 1E William E. Macaulay о 0 0 Committee, to determine the auditors' remuneration.
+1F Robert K. Moses, Jr. 0 0 0 3.
+To adopt an advisory resolution approving the compensation of the named executive officers.
+0 0 0 1G Guillermo Ortiz 0 0 0 To authorize holding the 2015 Annual General Meeting at a location outside of Ireland as required under Irish law.
+0 0 0 1H Sir Emyr Jones Parry 0 0 0 NOTE: The foregoing items, including the votes required in 1I Robert A. Rayne 0 0 0 respect of each, are more fully described (and the full text of each proposal is set out) in the accompanying proxy statement.

+Signature [PLEASE SIGN WITHIN BOX] Date Signa ature (Joint Owners) Date